rvarago/rvarago.github.io/_posts/2019-12-19-algebraic-data-types-and-data-modelling.md

 ## Make it Optional, or Shouldn't I?

-One way to act upon the issue is by re-writing the type and lif members that are _per-state-nullable_ into pointers and use `nullptr` to express emptiness.
+One way to act upon the issue is by re-writing the type and lift its members that are _per-state-nullable_ into pointers and use `nullptr` to express emptiness.

 Alternatively, and normally more robustly, we could lift such members into [optional types]({{ site.baseurl }}{% link _posts/2019-03-22-a-brief-introduction-to-the-algebra-of-types.md %}):